joelguittet/meta-chip/README.md

 Logs are displayed on the serial console interface (UART1) of the target to check the progression and the verification of the flashing procedure.

 At the end of the flashing procedure, the target is running your image.
 Disconnect the power supply and remove the FEL jumper.
 Restart the target.
-The console is available on UART1 pins of the board Speed is 115200.
+The console is available on UART1 pins of the board.
+Speed is 115200.
 Login is 'root' with no password.

-#### C.H.I.P.
+### C.H.I.P.
 PRO

 Copy files in the images directory and flash the target (replace chip-image-minimal-chip-pro.ubi by the wanted rootfs if you have build another image):